-We are required to secure, or to have our subcontractors secure, performance and completion bonds for certain contracts and projects.
-The market environment for surety companies has become increasingly risk averse.
+We, or our subcontractors, are required to secure performance and completion bonds for certain contracts and projects.
+The market for surety companies has become increasingly risk averse.
 We and our subcontractors secure performance and completion bonds for our contracts from these surety companies.
 To the extent we or our subcontractors are unable to obtain bonds, we may breach existing agreements and/or not be awarded new contracts.
 We may not be able to secure performance and completion bonds when required.

-The enactment and implementation of SB 19-181 is increasing state and local regulatory restrictions on oil and gas development, which could have an adverse effect on our water sales to the oil and gas industry for hydraulic fracturing ("fracking") and demand for new homes at Sky Ranch.
-SB 19-181 was signed into law on April 16, 2019.
-Among other things, SB 19-181 authorizes local governments to approve the siting of oil and gas locations and regulate the surface impacts of oil and natural gas development, including empowering local governments to adopt requirements that are more stringent than state requirements.
-SB 19-181 also changes the mission of the Colorado Oil and Gas Conservation Commission from fostering responsible and balanced development to regulating the development and production of natural resources and oil and gas to "protect" and "minimize" "adverse impacts to public health, safety, and welfare, including protection of the environment and wildlife resources.
-SB 19-181 also requires the Colorado Oil and Gas Conservation Commission and the Air Quality Control Commission to undertake rulemaking on numerous issues, including environmental protection, facility siting, increased inspections and public disclosures, elimination of hard caps on application fees, increasing required financial assurances, and minimizing emissions of hydrocarbons and other compounds.
-Throughout 2019 and 2020, the Colorado Oil and Gas Conservation Commission and the Air Quality Control Commission have promulgated several rules pursuant to SB 19-181, as detailed below.
+The enactment and implementation of SB 19-181 increasing state and local regulatory oversight of oil and gas development could have an adverse effect on our water sales to the oil and gas industry for hydraulic fracturing (fracking) and demand for new homes at Sky Ranch.
+Enacted in 2019, SB 19-181 authorizes local governments to approve the siting of oil and gas locations and regulate the surface impacts of oil and natural gas development through local requirements that may be more stringent than state requirements.
+SB 19-181 also changed the mission of the COGCC from fostering "adverse impacts to public health, safety, and welfare, including protection of the environment and wildlife resources.
+SB 19-181 also requires the COGCC and the AQCC to undertake rulemakings on environmental protection, facility siting, increased inspections and other compounds.
+The COGCC and the AQCC have promulgated several rules pursuant to SB 19-181 over the past several years, as detailed below.

-Rulemaking activities by the Colorado Oil and Gas Conservation Commission pursuant to SB 19-181 could adversely impact on our land development activities by limiting the number of lots available for land development in Colorado, and could adversely impact our water sales for fracking by limiting the land available for oil and gas production.
-In November 2020, as a part of implementing SB 19-181, the Colorado Oil and Gas Conservation Commission approved rules ("Setback Rule") imposing setbacks and siting requirements for well locations.
-Specifically, the Setback Rule prohibits, without exception, prohibits working well pad surfaces from being located within 2,000 feet of a School Facility or Child Care Center, or within 500 feet from one or more residential buildings that not subject to a surface use agreement or waiver.
-The Setback Rule also generally prohibits any well pad surface from being located greater than 500 feet and less than 2,000 feet from a residential or high occupancy building, but allows such locations to obtain an exemption from the Commission by satisfying certain requirements in the rule (such as consent from owners and tenants) or to seek a ruling from the Commission, after a hearing, finding that the conditions of approval will provide "substantially equivalent protections" to a 2,000 foot setback for public health, safety, welfare, the environment, wildlife resources, and disproportionately impacted communities.
-The Setback Rule went into effect on January 15, 2021.
+Rulemaking activities by the COGCC pursuant to SB 19-181 could adversely impact our land development activities by limiting the number of lots available for land development in Colorado and could adversely impact our water sales for fracking by limiting the land available for oil and gas production.
+As a part of implementing SB 19-181, the COGCC approved a rule (Setback Rule) imposing setbacks and siting requirements for well locations.
+The Setback Rule, which took effect in 2021, prohibits, without exception, working well pad surfaces from being located within 2,000 feet of a school facility or childcare center, or within 500 feet from one or more residential buildings that are not subject to a surface use agreement or waiver.
+The Setback Rule also generally prohibits any well pad surface from being located greater than 500 feet and less than 2,000 feet from a residential or high occupancy building, but allows such locations to obtain an exemption from the COGCC by satisfying certain requirements (such as consent from owners and tenants) or by obtaining a COGCC finding, after a hearing, that the conditions of approval will provide "substantially equivalent protections" to a 2,000 foot setback for public health, safety, welfare, the environment, wildlife resources, and disproportionately impacted communities.